JetBrains/guide/site/java/tutorials/analyzing-dependencies/summary/index.md

   - gradle
   - maven
 author: md
-subtitle: Analyzing dependencies in IntelliJ IDEA Summary
+subtitle: A summary of how to analyze dependencies in IntelliJ IDEA.
 thumbnail: ./thumbnail.png
 ---